BlueManedHawk/Ex-Nihilo/docs/Contributing/STYLE.md

 ## Names

 All names are in `PascalCase`.
 The exception is `#define`d macros, which are written capitalizedly.  **Constants are not to be capitalised.
-Constants are _safer_ than variables, not dangerouser.**
+Constants are _safer_ than variables, not more dangerous.**

 Names should not be too long, and should not be too short.
 The first is prevented by restricting names to use only nouns, verbs, and adwords, while the second is prevented by prohibition of shortenings.